Rhiannon | Edited by Gary

 Visit the park

-Here's a handy page where you can search for award-winning parks near you - and they're free!
+Here's a handy page where you can search for award-winning parks near you - and they are free.
 See Green Flag awards to find your nearest park.

 Become a nature detective

-Complete totally-free Woodland Trust activities from a choice of about 100 from its website for outdoor and indoor fun with nature.
-Activities include downloadable guides for outdoor fun making squirrel-proof bird feeders and more, and if the autumn weather lets you down, there are craft activities such as colouring sheets.
+Complete totally free Woodland Trust activities from a choice of about 100 from its website for outdoor and indoor fun with nature.
+Activities include downloadable guides for outdoor fun making ice lanterns, pinecone baubles and more.
+For bad weather, there are craft activities such as paper snowflakes and colouring sheets.
 See Woodland Trust for the full info.